Gregory Marinic, PhD

 Research and Practice Interests

-History & Theory of Architecture; Urban History & Theory; Informal Urbanism; Urban Design; Urban Morphology, Community Design; Sustainability; Housing; Interior Urbanism; Public Interiors; De-industrialization & Revitalization; Consumption & Obsolescence; Redlining; Suburbia; Dead Malls; Adaptive Reuse; Historic Preservation; Sustainability & Resilience; Architecture & Urbanism of Latin America and the Global South; Transnationalism; Immigration, Migration, & Placemaking; Ethnic Succession; Multiculturalism; World Expositions; Identity & Heterotopia; Utopia/Dystopia; Inter-/Cross-/Trans-disciplinary Studies in Architecture-Planning-Design-Geography-Film; Diversity-Equity-Inclusion; Social Justice
+History & Theory of Architecture; History & Theory of Urbanism, Informal Urbanism; Urban Design; Urban Morphology, Housing, Community Design; Sustainability; Interior Urbanism; Public Interiors; De-industrialization & Revitalization; Consumption & Obsolescence; Redlining; Suburbia; Dead Malls; Adaptive Reuse; Historic Preservation; Sustainability & Resilience; Architecture & Urbanism of Latin America and the Global South; Transnationalism; Immigration, Migration, & Placemaking; Ethnic Succession; Multiculturalism; World Expositions; Identity & Heterotopia; Utopia/Dystopia; Inter-/Cross-/Trans-disciplinary Studies in Architecture-Planning-Design-Geography-Film; Diversity-Equity-Inclusion; Social Justice

 Student Advising